Vika1990Z/Vika1990Z.github.io/ventus/content/products/security/firewalls.md

 ![](../../../assets/images/cli/1.png?classes=border,shadow)
 ![](../../../assets/images/fw/1.png?classes=border,shadow)

-On this page you can find *default* Firewall, all your own Firewalls created, and the Firewalls created during Cluster creation, with their *Headers*, *Create button*, *Search bar* and *Actions icon*, which opens a list of available management actions for the selected Firewall:
+On this page you can find *default* Firewall, all your own Firewalls created in the current Project, and the Firewalls created during Cluster creation, with their *Headers*, *Create button*, *Search bar* and *Actions icon*, which opens a list of available management actions for the selected Firewall:
 ![](../../../assets/images/fw/2.png?classes=border,shadow)

 >**NOTE**: All VMs have a default Firewall which is applied to any VM.